markusmobius/Crowdsourcr/doc/_sources/usage/installation.rst.txt

  python app.py --port=80 --environment=production

-On Linux, we support starting Crowdsourcer as a daemon.
-For this to work, copy ``config/daemons_config.py.example`` to ``config/daemons_config.py`` and add an entry to the daemons list describing on which port(s) you want Crowdsourcer to run (or just use the ``default`` configuration already provided).
+On Linux, we support starting Crowdsourcr as a daemon.
+For this to work, copy ``config/daemons_config.py.example`` to ``config/daemons_config.py`` and add an entry to the daemons list describing on which port(s) you want Crowdsourcr to run (or just use the ``default`` configuration already provided).
 Make sure that the Python package ``python-daemon``, as described in ``requirements.txt``, is installed, as this is a requirement for daemonization.
-Crowdsourcer can be started with ``./daemons start CONFIGNAME`` or stopped with ``./daemons stop CONFIGNAME``.
+Crowdsourcr can be started with ``./daemons start CONFIGNAME`` or stopped with ``./daemons stop CONFIGNAME``.
 You can get help for these commands with ``./daemons help``.

-While this is already sufficient for using Crowdsourcer, we recommend using nginx_ for serving static content and load balancing across multiple Python processes.
+While this is already sufficient for using Crowdsourcr, we recommend using nginx_ for serving static content and load balancing across multiple Python processes.
 We already have a daemon configuration called ``a`` which assumes nginx is set up as a load-balancing proxy.
 To be able to use it, first ``sudo apt-get install nginx``.
-Then create a new file called ``/etc/nginx/sites-available/crowdsourcer-a`` with the following content:
+Then create a new file called ``/etc/nginx/sites-available/Crowdsourcr-a`` with the following content:
 ::

- upstream crowdsourcer_a {
+ upstream Crowdsourcr_a {
           server 127.0.0.1:8101;
           server 127.0.0.1:8102;
  }